Core Beliefs

 Scripture

-The Bible is the fully inspired revelation of God’s will to His people throughout the ages for His glory and our salvation.
-The Spirit of God has acted through the writers of Scripture so that their words, spoken in particular historical circumstances, should fully and unequivocally also be understood to be the words of God himself.
-The Scriptures offer us a reliable and true testimony of Christ—being himself the very revelation of the Father—for our spiritual training in God’s grace and for equipping us for every good work in Christ.
+The Bible is the fully inspired revelation of God's will to God’s people throughout the ages, for God’s glory and our salvation.
+The Spirit of God has acted through the writers of Scripture so that their words, spoken in particular historical circumstances, should fully and unequivocally also be understood to be the words of God.
+The Scriptures offer us a reliable and true testimony of Christ being himself, the very revelation of God for our spiritual training in God's grace, and for equipping us for every good work in Christ.

 Humanity

-We affirm the Bible’s teaching that man and woman are created in God’s image, with inherent dignity and purpose, and as such, we are dependent upon God, the Creator, for everything including our very breath.
-Humanity was originally designed to reflect the character and attributes of God as we related to each other and carried out the task of ruling the earth.
-Essentially, God created and called humanity to rule the earth in such a way that displays His character and glory throughout creation.
+We affirm the Bible's teaching that man and woman are created in God's image, with inherent dignity and purpose, and as such, we are dependent upon God, the Creator, for everything, including our very breath.
+Humanity was originally designed to reflect the character and attributes of God as we related to each other and carried out the task of governing the earth.
+Essentially, God created and called humanity to rule the earth in such a way that displays God’s character and glory throughout creation.

 Sin

-Though God created male and female in his image, and created humans very good, we have all sinned and betrayed our good and gracious creator.
+Though God created male and female in his image, and created humans very good, we have all sinned and betrayed our good and gracious Creator.
 Sin is idolatrous by nature and affects all of our being.
-While we are not as wicked as we could be, there is no area of our lives or our beings that is not defiled by sin—making us powerless to help ourselves.
-Because of our sin, we are fully deserving of eternal punishment.
+Sin is personal, corporate, and supernatural, impacting the self, the systems around us, and the supernatural world.
+While we are not as wicked as we could be, sin makes us powerless to help ourselves, and sin’s consequence is eternal punishment.

 Grace

-We were dead in our sins, but made alive in Christ Jesus by the power of the Spirit, to the glory of the Father.
+We were dead in our sins, but made alive in Christ Jesus by the power of the Spirit, to the glory of God.
 Salvation is entirely an act of God.
 Even the faith by which we receive such a gift is granted to us by God.
 The Holy Spirit convicts the world of sin and moves people to repentance and faith in Christ.
-Therefore, our old sinful nature no longer enslaves us and the Spirit gives us a new nature through His regenerative work by uniting us to Jesus.
-Our conversion and unhindered relationship with God is solely a result of the gracious work of the sovereign Triune God— the Holy Spirit who binds us to Christ, Christ who reconciles us to the Father, and the Father who delights to save us.
+Therefore, our old sinful nature no longer enslaves us and the Spirit gives us a new nature through God’s regenerative work by uniting us to Jesus.
+Our conversion and unhindered relationship with God is solely a result of the gracious work of the sovereign Triune God: the Holy Spirit who binds us to Christ, Christ who reconciles us to the Father, and God who delights to save us.

 Age to Come

-In the Scriptures, God promises that he will restore us and make us ready for his eternal new creation kingdom—in both body and soul.
-Our resurrection to life is possible because Christ was raised and we are united to him and it is the very goal to which we strive.
+In the Scriptures, God promises to restore us and make us ready for the eternal new creation kingdom, in both body and soul.
+Our resurrection to life is possible because Christ was raised, and we are united to him, and it is the very goal to which we strive.
 When Jesus visibly and bodily returns, the dead will be raised and the righteous will receive eternal life and the wicked will be cast into eternal punishment.
 The devil and the forces of evil will be totally defeated and Jesus will fully establish his kingdom with power and glory on earth just as it is in Heaven.

 Church